alanng10/class-lang/Doc/Int/a.md

 60 bits Int is enough to represent very large data that has large count of bytes.

 60 bits Int is enough to represent very large practical limit of most Int info.
 The practical limit is ideally exactly 1 exa.
-It is ideal, because it is this limit human minds uses Int info to represent entities.
+It is ideal, because it is this limit human minds use Int info to represent entities.